Bala Tripura Sundari Temple: Renovation

 In 1978, the temple was renovated by the Government of Nepal.

-It was renovated again on 10 September 2015, under the leadership of temple trustee Laxmi Kant Upadhaya and assisted by a grant from the Indian government worth 33.3 million Nepalese rupees; H.E.
-Ambassador of India Shri Ranjit Rae inaugurated the renovated temple.
+It was renovated again on 10 September 2015, under the leadership of temple trustee Laxmi Kant Upadhaya and assisted by a grant from the Indian government worth 33.3 million Nepalese rupees; ambassador of India Shri Ranjit Rae inaugurated the renovated temple.
 The renovation upgraded the old structure with improved facilities to accommodate the 20,000 pilgrims who visited the temple every year.
-To participate in the restoration and enhance the temple, the temple trustee brought in a woodcarver from Lalitpur and a stone carver from Bhaktapur, as these cities are well-known for their wood and stone craftsmanship, respectively.
+To participate in the restoration and enhance the temple, the temple trustee brought in a woodcarver from Lalitpur and a stone carver from Bhaktapur, as these cities are well known for their wood and stone craftsmanship, respectively.
 As the temple is in Dolpa district, a remote part of Nepal, all the tools, materials, and craftsmen were flown in to Dolpa.

 Notable events

 In 2018, the Dalit community of Nepal were allowed to enter the temple for the first time in history.